Office Olympics: Plot

-While Michael Scott (Steve Carell) leaves with Dwight Schrute (Rainn Wilson) to sign closing papers for his new condominium, the staff fills out their expense reports.
-Jim Halpert (John Krasinski) "dies" of boredom, and Pam Beesly (Jenna Fischer) revives him by calling him to the reception desk and throwing objects into Dwight's coffee mug.
-Jim discovers that his co-workers have their own office games, such as Toby Flenderson's (Paul Lieberstein) "Dunderball", and Kevin Malone (Brian Baumgartner) and Oscar Martinez's (Oscar Nunez) "paper football flicking and hitting" game, "Hateball" (named because of Angela's dislike for the game).
-Jim and Pam organize the Games of the First Dunder Mifflin Olympiad, competing for hand-made medals constructed from yogurt lids and paper clips.
-Some of the games include Flonkerton, a game where people race with cartons of paper strapped to their feet, and seeing who can stuff the most M&M's into their mouth.
+While Michael Scott leaves with Dwight Schrute to sign closing papers for Michael's new condominium, the staff fills out their expense reports.
+Pam Beesly revives a bored Jim Halpert by calling him to the reception desk and throwing objects into Dwight's coffee mug.
+Jim discovers that his co-workers have their own office games, such as Toby Flenderson's "Dunderball", and Kevin Malone and Oscar Martinez's paper football flicking game, "Hateball" (named because of Angela Martin's dislike for the game).
+Jim and Pam organize the "Games of the First Dunder Mifflin Olympiad", with staff competing for hand-made medals constructed from yogurt lids and paper clips.
+The games include "Flonkerton", a game where people race with cartons of paper strapped to their feet; a race walk around the office with full mugs of coffee in hand; and seeing who can stuff the most M&M's into their mouth (though only Kevin makes an attempt).
+When asked by Pam for additional game ideas, Angela sarcastically replies that she plays "Pam-Pong", counting the number of times Jim walks over to Pam's desk; Pam is visibly surprised by the comment.

-At the condominium signing, Michael discusses the deal with his realtor, Carol Stills (Nancy Carell).
-Dwight finds a variety of things wrong with the condominium, and, at the very end of the deal, Michael gets cold feet but relents when he learns that backing out of the deal will cost him a substantial amount of money.
-When Michael and Dwight return, the coffee cup race quickly dissolves, and the office returns to normal.
-Michael isolates himself in his office, still upset over the closure of his condo.
+At the condominium signing, Dwight finds a variety of things he believes are wrong with the condominium, and Michael realizes he misunderstood the mortgage terms.
+He gets cold feet, but relents and signs when his agent, Carol Stills, notes that backing out of the deal will cost him his $7,000 deposit.
+Worried about his ability to pay for the condo by himself, Michael "invites" Dwight to rent and move into the condo's extra bedroom (despite the fact that Dwight already owns a home), but Dwight's incessant questions about his would-be living arrangements so annoy Michael that he withdraws the offer.
+Michael and Dwight's return to the office brings the games to an abrupt stop, and Michael isolates himself in his office, upset over the closure of his condo.

-When Ryan Howard (B. J. Novak) throws away his gold medal, Jim and Pam organize the "closing ceremonies", believing them important to the office staff.
-Michael is awarded a medal for closing on his condo, and the gesture appears to give him some reassurance of his decision.
-Michael feels touched by this and thanks everyone for the honor - a gesture that triggers his emotional tears during the closing scene of the episode.
+Ryan Howard throws away his medal in full view of Pam; in an interview with the documentary crew, he reasons that he likely would have thrown it away at a later time anyway.
+Jim and Pam organize the "closing ceremonies", believing them to be important to the office staff.
+Michael, apparently unaware of the games, is awarded a gold medal for closing on his condo, and the gesture appears to give him some reassurance of his decision.